p-wegner/usermanagement/README.md

 - Access Control: Assign roles to users and groups
 - Tenant Management: Create and manage multi-tenant environments
 - Permission Management: Fine-grained access control for tenant administrators
+- Resource Isolation: Customer admins can only see and manage their respective client roles, users, and groups

 ## Multi-Tenant Features